Troll-Cave/deployer/README.md

 ## Database

 Running the database locally should be relatively easy.
 If you have  docker installed you can use the `stack.yml` to start it up.
-Simply run `docker compose -f stack.yml up` in the overview directory.
+Simply run `docker compose -f stack.yml up -d` in the overview directory.
 Migrations are done with `dotnet ef database update`.
 The flyway stuff will stick around as that's how you would actually manage the database in a non-dev environment.